sys-bio/tellurium/docs/paramscan.rst

 This method produces a color-coded 3D surface based on the concentration of one species and the variation of two factors (usually time and an equilibrium constant).
 Accepted parameters are startTime, endTime, numberOfPoints, startValue, endValue, independent, dependent, color, xlabel, ylabel, title, integrator, colormap, colorbar, and antialias.

+``plot2DParameterScan(p1, p1Range, p2, p2Range)``

+Create a 2D parameter scan and plots the results.
+The two parameters p1, p2 are the id of the first and second parameter. p1Range and p2Range are the range of the first and second parameter respectively.
+Parameters start and end represents the starting time and ending time, and points is the number of points to simulate.
+Will generate a 2D plot containing multiple graphs of the given parameters at various values in the given ranges.

 ``createColormap(color1, color2)``

 This method allows you to create a custom colormap for plotSurface().
 It returns a colormap that stretches between color1 and color2.
 Colors can be input as RGB tuplet lists (i.e. [0.5, 0, 1]), or as strings with either a standard color name or a hex value.
 The first color becomes bottom of the colormap (i.e. lowest values in plotArray()) and the second becomes the top.